apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

     Furthermore, to support the new granular permissions and Android 13 (SDK 33), we have raised the minimum requirement for `cordova-android` to version `12.0.0`.
 This version of Cordova-Android specifically includes the necessary updates to handle Android 13 and compile your project with the new permissions successfully.

 * **Removed Deprecated Platforms**

+    As the Cordova-Windows and Cordova-OSX platform has been deprecated, the supporting logic for these platforms has been removed from this plugin.

 * **Retain Image Exif Data from Photo Library (iOS)**

 ### `cordova-plugin-media`